umangg21/mutual-funds/README.md

-# Findind Falcone APP
+# Mutual Fund APP

-Finding Falcone APP is developed using React with TypeScript.
+Mutual Fund APP is developed using React with TypeScript.
 This a responsive app.

 # Link

-Finding Falcone APP is also live on the following Link: https://umangg21.github.io/finding-falcone/
+Mutual Fund APP is also live on the following Link: https://umangg21.github.io/mutual-funds/

 # Use Case:

-Finding Falcone App is a Solution to GeekTrust UI Problem.
-Link [https://www.geektrust.in/coding-problem/frontend/space](https://www.geektrust.in/coding-problem/frontend/space).
+Mutual Fund App is use to display Rating, 1 year returns, AUM, Expense Ratio of various funds.

 This app is developed in React with Typescript.
-Unit Test are written using jest and enzyme(Having code coverge > 85%).

 # How to run app locally: